-- The St. Paul campus, our only residential campus, is our largest, occupying 245 wooded acres, including a spring-fed lake. - In San Diego, construction on a 14,000 squarefoot addition began in February 2012 and was completed in December of that year.
-This expansion included a new 380-seat auditorium, additional classrooms, offices, and a larger student center. - Bethel Seminary of the East offers teaching centers in New England and Washington, D.C. - Our InMinistry degree programs, designed for students who are actively involved in ministry and can't relocate to seminary, combine distance learning with intensive, on-campus classes.
+- The St. Paul campus, our only residential campus, is our largest, occupying 245 wooded acres, including a spring-fed lake. - In San Diego, an expansion that included a new 380-seat auditorium, additional classrooms, offices, and a larger student center was completed in 2012. - Our InMinistry degree programs, designed for students who are actively involved in ministry and can't relocate to seminary, combine distance learning with intensive, on-campus classes.